lubuntu-team/manual/source/E/live_session.rst

 .. warning::
  In a live session anything you do not save to external media or a mounted drive specifically will be lost when you power off your machine.

 A live session will not save your things to disk but will not by default mess up your installed system.
-This is not the case if you mount your filesystems on your disk.
+This is not the case if you mount your filesystems on your disk and save to that location.
+By default the live session uses UTC as the time by default.

 Screenshot
 ----------